dantectl/druid-prometheus-quickstart/README.md

 nano /etc/newrelic-infra/logging.d/logging.yml
 ```

 Then, add the following line to the bottom of the file.
-Be sure the formatting lines up with the example from our documentation:
+Be sure the formatting lines up with the [example from the documentation](https://docs.newrelic.com/docs/logs/forward-logs/forward-your-logs-using-infrastructure-agent/#file):
 ```
   - name: druid-logs
     file: /home/<yourhomedir>/apache-druid-24.0.0/log/*.log